Ashinpm/KERELA--IOT--CHALLENGE/index.md

 ### *NOTE*
 Press Clr + Shift + M in Arduino Software or go to TOOLS then Click on SERIAL MONITOR to see the output.

-> We can see te room temprature on serial monitor
+> We can see te room temprature on serial monitor.

 # Experiment 10